 The correspondence below provides information on the status of Jewish Arabs in IRAQ (from ancient times through their departure to Israel in the 1950s) and discusses the misconceptions about the subject matter.
-Those who participated in the discussion are members of IRAQ History Group.
+Those who participated in the discussion are members of the History of IRAQ Yahoogroup.
 For better understanding of this lengthy correspondence, please begin reading from the bottom of this post and continue upwards.

 This is just a quick response, mainly to address your request for a source on the full original text opf the 1950 law regarding the emigration and rescinding of the citizenship of Iraqi Jews.